hisamafahri/website/src/content/pages/now.md

 - Living in BSD City, ID;
 - Product & engineering at Workmate;
 - Building [Thingpie](https://thingpie.com);
-- Reading a lot of books and articles.
-Currently reading [the Alchemist](https://www.goodreads.com/book/show/18144590-the-alchemist);
+- Reading a lot of books, articles, and newsletters.
 - Writing a ton.
 On my [journal](https://hisam.dev/journals), on my [digital](https://maggieappleton.com/garden-history) [Zettelkasten](https://zettelkasten.de/overview) with [logseq](https://logseq.com), and on [my pen and paper](https://hisam.dev/uses);
 - Learning Piano and learning to play golf (don't expect too much on both of them 😅);
-- Wanting to revisit [Vue.js](https://vuejs.org/) and learn [Ruby on Rails](https://rubyonrails.org/);
+- Wanting to pay a visit to [sst](https://sst.dev);
 - Exploring the idea of writing a book on a self-taught developer journey;

 ---